-Analysis of water stability and positions in a ligand-protein complex informed the design of novel ligands for a customer target.
-This led to new active chemistry that the customer went on to patent.
+Analysis of water stability and positions in a ligand-protein complex informed the design of novel ligands for a customer target, leading to new active chemistry that the customer went on to patent

-A Cresset Discovery Services customer had identified a novel target with a natural ligand and
+A Cresset Discovery customer had identified a novel target with a natural ligand and

 The customer used this information to develop analogous synthetic compounds and example molecules.
 They asked us to work with them again to computationally align the example molecules and prioritize them for synthesis.